UffizziCloud/docs/docs/install.md

 ## Homebrew Tap

-If you're on macOS, you can install the Uffizzi CLI via the [Homebrew](https://brew.sh/) tap:
+For macOS or Linux users, you can install the Uffizzi CLI via the [Homebrew](https://brew.sh/) tap:

 ``` bash
 brew update